Personalized therapy for multiple sclerosis (MS)

 - Plegridy (peginterferon beta-1a)

-These drugs have comparable effectiveness, reducing the relapse rate by about one-third and slowing the development of new MS-related brain lesions for relapsing MS.
+These drugs have moderate to strong evidence of effectiveness, reducing the relapse rate and slowing the development of new MS-related brain lesions for relapsing MS.

 These drugs are considered generally safe and require minimal monitoring.
 Flu-like symptoms and injection site reactions, such as redness and discomfort, are commonly reported side effects of interferon beta drugs.

 Glatiramer acetate (Copaxone, Glatopa).
-This also is considered an initial therapy option for relapsing MS. Exactly how glatiramer acetate works is unknown, though it's thought to act through immune system cells known as T cells.
-It may also have potential nerve-protecting effects.
+This also is considered an initial therapy option for relapsing MS. This drug is thought to act through immune system cells known as T cells.
+It might also have nerve-protecting effects.

 Glatiramer acetate is given by self-injection under the skin, either three times weekly or every day.
-It's generally well-tolerated, but injection site reactions, such as redness and discomfort, are commonly reported.
+It's generally well tolerated, but injection site reactions, such as redness and discomfort, are common.

 Ocrelizumab (Ocrevus).
-This is the first drug approved by the FDA to treat both relapsing MS and primary progressive MS. Not only has it been shown to reduce relapses, but it slows disease progression.
+This is the first drug approved by the Food and Drug Administration (FDA) to treat both relapsing MS and primary-progressive MS. Not only has it been shown to reduce relapses, but it can slow disease progression.